ankitamadan/patient-profile/README.md

 ### Background

 The microservices are composed of two services: the Profile service and the Consultation service.
 The Profile service manages the patient's medical and demographic information, while the Consultation service manages GP appointment information and other information related to appointment management.
-Apache Kafka is used for event streaming, and the focus of this code test is the "Patient Profile Updated" event.
-This event is used for streaming patient profile updating events from the Profile service to the Consultation service.
+Apache Kafka is used for event streaming.
+The `Patient Profile Updated` event is used for streaming patient profile updating events from the Profile service to the Consultation service.

 In other words, the Profile service stores information about the original data of the patient profile entity, while the Consultation service stores the replicated data.
 The data is synchronized using Kafka event streaming.
 The Profile service is the event producer, while the Consultation service is the event consumer.